engineersubhadip/Basics/Javascript/OOPS-2/instruction2.md

 Eg :- `Car` is a blueprint.
 And using Car whenever we create an object, we get an actual `Car`.

-2. Whenever we will call the class `X` with `new` keyword, it will automatically invoke the `constructor` function and the `constructor` function will return the object.
+2. Whenever we are trying to create an object for the class `X` with `new` keyword, it will automatically invoke the `constructor` function and the `constructor` function will return the object.